 A. Operation of a protective circuit will cause immediate controller shutdown upon occurrence of a fault condition.
 The electronic circuitry will trigger the SCRs in parallel with the RCR, DRR and DFR coils and keep them triggered until the controller is reset.
-B. The RCR, DRR, ASR2 and DFR relays will drop out returning all contacts to their deenergized state.

-- C. The controller will stop immediately and the motor will coast to a stop. - D. The DFR N.C. contact in parallel with the RCR coil will close keeping RCR dropped out. - E. An additional DFR N.C. contact will close illuminating the Drive Fail pilot light (if used).
+- B. The RCR, DRR, ASR2 and DFR relays will drop out returning all contacts to their deenergized state. - C. The controller will stop immediately and the motor will coast to a stop. - D. The DFR N.C. contact in parallel with the RCR coil will close keeping RCR dropped out. - E. An additional DFR N.C. contact will close illuminating the Drive Fail pilot light (if used).
+Refer to wiring diagram 11.2.6.

-Operation With Isolation/Bypass Contactors or Isolation/Transfer Contactors
+Operation With Isolation/Bypass Contactors

-(Diagrams 11.2.5 and 11.3.7 or 11.3.8 or 11.3.9 or 11.3.10).
+(Diagrams 11.2.5 and 11.3.6).
 Note: AFC-Off-Line switch used - jumper between terminals 22 and 3 removed.